tmac98/Detecting-The-Anomalous-Activity-of-a-Ship-s-Engine/README.md

 - 📊 **Explore alternative anomaly detection methods** (e.g., Autoencoders, DBSCAN).
 - 📈 **Integrate real-time monitoring** for early detection and automatic alerts.
 - 🖥️ **Develop an interactive dashboard** for shipping operators to track engine health.

----

-This README ensures **clarity, professionalism, and alignment with your previous projects** while making it **business-friendly**. 🚀 Let me know if you'd like any refinements!

-✅ Consistency with your previous project – Your Customer Segmentation README used section icons (📌, 📊, 🧠, etc.), so this keeps it uniform.